-We have one card with a balance of $2,250 at 0% interest that we will have paid off this year.
+We have one card balance totaling $2,250 at 0% interest that we will have paid off this year.
 We reduced the total balance from the December by $1,172.78.
-We only had an additional $263.25 that was pending when we paid everything off on the 29th.
+We only had an extra $263.25 that was pending when we paid everything off on the 29th.
 We also continue to pay our cards off no less than bi-weekly to keep our credit scores increasing.

 Only 35.5 payments or 3 years to go.
 I paid an extra half payment today so next month we won’t have a half payment in this category.